Skip to content

 Github Copilot

 We recommend using the AI assistant Github Copilot or other similar tools.
-As Harvard students, GitHub Copilot you may apply for a free license of GitHub Copilot by following the steps here.
+As Harvard students, you may apply for a free license of GitHub Copilot by following the steps here.
 Note that you will need to upload proof of enrollment: you can use a picture of your student ID your GSAS enrollment documentation (which can be found in my.harvard).

 To install Github Copilot in VS Code, you can search for Github Copilot in the VS Code extension marketplace and install it.